thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 ## Wrap-up

--   Have the team participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.
+-   Have participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ##  Preferred target audience